justinmahar/vscode-react-bootstrap-snippets/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version-short/justinmahar.vscode-react-bootstrap-snippets.svg)](https://marketplace.visualstudio.com/items?itemName=justinmahar.vscode-react-bootstrap-snippets)

-This extension provides you with 350+ [React-Bootstrap](https://react-bootstrap.github.io/) snippets for VS Code.
+It's finally here!
+350+ [React-Bootstrap](https://react-bootstrap.github.io/) snippets for VS Code.

+This extension supports:

+- 🙌 All React-Bootstrap components
+- 💁‍♀️ Import snippets, for quick importing
+- 🙋‍♂️ Example snippets from the docs for convenience

+**All snippets start with `rb` (for React-Bootstrap)**

+See below for more!

 ## 📚 Supported languages (file extensions)
 - JavaScript (.js)